Is My Car a Lemon If It Was Recalled?

 No, a recall doesn’t automatically make your vehicle a lemon in California.

 A recall simply means the manufacturer has identified a known issue and is offering a repair.
 Even if the recall involves a serious safety concern, the recall itself does not trigger lemon law protection.
-California lemon law focuses on unresolved defects and failed repair attempts, not the existence of a recall alone.
+The California Lemon Law focuses on unresolved defects and failed repair attempts, not the existence of a recall alone.

 Vehicle Recalls vs. Lemon Law: What’s the Difference?

 Recalls and lemon law claims are based on different legal standards.
-A recall usually affects many vehicles and is issued to fix a widespread problem.
-Lemon law, however, applies when your specific vehicle has defects that the manufacturer cannot fix after a reasonable number of repair attempts or a reasonable period of time.
+A recall usually affects a large number of vehicles and is issued to fix a widespread problem.
+The lemon law, on the other hand, applies when your car has defects that the manufacturer can’t fix after a reasonable number of repair attempts.

 A recalled vehicle can still be perfectly repairable, which is why recalls and lemons are not treated the same under the law.